Item 3: Prefer Option and Result transforms over explicit match expressions

 }

-A method on this struct which tries to pass the payload to an encryption function with signature (&[u8]) -> Vec<u8> fails if there's a naive attempt to take a reference:
+A method on this struct that tries to pass the payload to an encryption function with signature (&[u8]) -> Vec<u8> fails if there's a naive attempt to take a reference:

 impl InputData {